YaoLab-Bioinfo/shinyChromosome/README.md

 **Step 1: Install R and RStudio**

-Before running the app you will need to have R and RStudio installed (tested with R 3.5.0 and RStudio 1.1.419).
+Before running the app you will need to have R and RStudio installed (tested with <font color="red">R 3.5.0</font> and RStudio 1.1.419).
 Please check CRAN (https://cran.r-project.org/) for the installation of R.
 Please check https://www.rstudio.com/ for the installation of RStudio.